Azure/CARML-Learn/docs/wiki/Lab 2 - Setup CARML prerequisites.md

 <details>
 <summary><b>Alternative 1: Via VSCode's terminal</b></summary>

-1. If Terminal is not in sight, you can alternatively open it by expanding the `Terminal`-dropdown on the top, and selecting `New Terminal`
+1. If a Terminal is not in sight, you can alternatively open it by expanding the `Terminal`-dropdown on the top, and selecting `New Terminal`

 1. Now, execute the following PowerShell commands: